 However, you can also pepper that first name throughout the email copy or you can get creative with other fields.
 If you want your email to seem more custom, you can ask a question like, “How are things in _________?” and fill the blank with their current city.

 You might even insert the last event you saw them at if you’re collecting that information in your email system.
 You could say something like, “It’s been a while since I saw you at ______ but I wanted to catch up.”

 The important thing with this type of automation is making sure that you keep a clean list.
 If you’re going to put the last event someone attended, make sure you have an event for everyone on the list you’re emailing.
-If you don’t it’s going to come across blank when the email is sent out and the illusion of personalization will be broken.
+If you don’t, it’s going to come across as blank when the email is sent out and the illusion of personalization will be broken.